tj-django/django-migration-resolver-hook/README.md

 TODO:
 - [x] Auto detect and resolve errors with migration nodes.
+- [ ] Speed up execution using async/await for handling reading nodes.
 - [ ] Add support for database unapply migration for case of applied migrations.
 - [ ] Add support to rollback any changes if there are failures in the chain of operation.
 - [ ] VCS support right now only git is supported (extend to mercurial).